 The interchange yard

-This small yard will be an important location as its the source for most of the freight traffic entering the NS&T off the CNR.
+This small yard will be an important location as it’s the source for most of the freight traffic entering the NS&T off the CNR.
 I did not have space to model the big interchange yard at Merritton in south St. Catharines, so my representation of it has been pared to the bone.
 As the photo shows, my interchange yard consists of three single-ended spurs, one of which includes a scale on a gauntlet track.

 Eastchester Avenue yard